realpython/django-docker-workflow/readme.md

 ## Code Locally

 In the normal flow, you would ideally be a point where you're ready to deploy code to production.
 Perhaps you fixed a major bug or implemented a new feature.
-Create a commit and PUSH
+Let's start with a pre-build Project.
+Clone the repo.
+Alternatively, use your own Django Project.
+Just be sure to re-organize the project to match mine and add the *fig.yml* file.
+If you don't have any tests, be sure to add a few.

+Commit your changes.

+## PUSH to Github

+PUSH your changes to Github.

 ## Resources